-In 2018, Peter, along with stalwart supporting players like Flopsy, Mopsy and Cottontail, got the lavish big-screen treatment in PETER RABBIT, complete with cutting-edge visual effects and an extremely cool cast.
+In 2018, Peter, along with stalwart supporting players like Flopsy, Mopsy, and Cottontail, got the lavish big-screen treatment in PETER RABBIT, complete with cutting-edge visual effects and an extremely cool cast.
 Now, the next chapter in Peter's story, PETER RABBIT 2: THE RUNAWAY is fast approaching.
-We thought we’d provide a quick refresher on the world of PETER RABBIT and what to expect from the new sequel.
+We thought we’d provide a quick refresher on the world of PETER RABBIT and look at what the new sequel offers.

 Originally a posh London executive, McGregor is given the farm by a long-lost relative, played by real-life farmer Sam Neill.
 Soon, the new farmer is also falling in love with Bea (Rose Byrne), an artist who lives next door and who adores the local wildlife.
 She paints and therefore is also a stand-in for Potter.

 The first movie winningly combined rom-com mechanics, a HOME ALONE-style mixture of physical humor and high emotion, and some truly gorgeous visual effects and animation courtesy of Australian studio Animal Logic.
 The soundtrack, featuring artists like Basement Jaxx and Vampire Weekend, was also tons of fun.
 By the end of the film, (relative) peace had been reached in the English countryside and Bea and Farmer McGregor had found love.
 Honestly, we’d have been a little upset if another installment wasn’t on the way.